jzlyy/Kubernetes-Binary-Install-2/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen)](CONTRIBUTING.md)

-High Availability (HA) Cluster using kubeadm and keepalived (containerd container runtime)
+High Availability (HA) Cluster using Kubeadm and Keepalived (Containerd/Docker container runtime)

->This project provides a one-click script for rapidly deploying a highly available Kubernetes cluster (supports versions 1.24+) in production environments, utilizing Containerd as the runtime and Calico as the CNI.
+>This project provides a one-click script for rapidly deploying a highly available Kubernetes cluster (supports versions 1.24+) in production environments, utilizing Containerd/Docker as the container runtime and Calico as the CNI.

 ## Table of Contents
 - [Features](#Features)